 5. Generates Large-Scale Funding: It is the intention of the Foundation to fund scientists who can create “seed projects” that will effectively grow into larger initiatives, and make them competitive for larger grants from other organizations, including the National Institute of Health.
 It is our expectation that scientists funded by the Foundation will be competitive for RO1 grants within three to five years of receiving initial Foundation funding.

 6. Supports Current-Use Projects and Endowments: The Foundation is interested in sponsoring research that generates short-term results, as well as long-term sustenance.
 To that end, the Foundation will make grants on an annual basis for current-use projects and programs.
 In addition, the Foundation will occasionally consider providing funds to create and build an endowment for specific programs that would sustain pancreatic cancer research in perpetuity.
+The Foundation does not fund indirect costs for research projects.

 7. Creates Solid and Lasting Partnerships: The Foundation expects that the institutions we support will become our partners in the fight against pancreatic cancer.
 As such, the Foundation presumes that these institutions will: 1) Inform the Foundation of the status of relevant research activities and progress; 2) Support the Foundation on appropriate fundraising activities; 3) Provide open interaction with investigators; 4) Acknowledge the Foundation’s support in appropriate publications (including electronic communications); and 5) Provide periodic reports of fiscal responsibility.
 In addition, the Foundation may also ask our partners to assist with the marketing and promotion of special events, display the Foundation’s literature in appropriate public venues, inform patients and families about us, or provide opportunities for the Foundation to have a presence in relevant public programs (e.g., conferences, seminars, health fairs, etc.).
 In turn, the Foundation will continue to support our partners by providing adequate funding opportunities in both the short-term and over a multiple-year period.
 The Foundation seeks to sustain an environment of open communication and information-sharing with our partners.